omni/bridge-ui/README.md

 5. Run `npm run start`
 6. Make sure you have https://metamask.io installed
+7. Switch to account with POA tokens in your metamask or fund an account using https://faucet-sokol.herokuapp.com/
-7. Specify amount and click on Arrow button to make a cross chain transaction from Sokol to Kovan
+8. Specify amount and click on Arrow button to make a cross chain transaction from Sokol to Kovan